shopwareArchive/shopware-platform-vagrant/README.md

     $ ssh vagrant@192.168.33.10

+### Shopware versions

+By editing the `ansible/vars/all.yml` file you are able to set the `shopware_version` variable.
+This variable references the branch name of the devlopment template which is used to build the vagrant VM.
+This can be the literal string HEAD, a branch name or a tag name of this repository: https://github.com/shopware/development

+By default this variable is set to the `master` branch.

 ### Advanced setup
 If you would like to access the Shopware instance using a hostname, rather than the IP address, you can enable the reverse proxy and - if you like - SSL encryption.